ChiragAgg5k/suraksha-ai/README.md

 ## Getting Started

-To start using SPOT AI, follow the steps below.
+To start using SuRक्षा, follow the steps below.

 ### Prerequisites